stefcenti2022/PyBer_Analysis/README.md

 | Suburban  | $30.97                |
 | Urban     | $24.53                |

+As seen in the summary above, the cost per ride in urban areas is less than the suburbs.
+Possibly, the fares in urban areas are too low for the number of rides and this may be something to consider for the future.

 The summary bubble chart is included here with a focus on the "Average Fare($)" on the vertical axis with the "Total Number of Rides (Per City)" on the horizontal axis.

 <img src="./analysis/Fig1.png" alt="Summary Bubble Chart" width="600"/>